usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 ##### 5.1.7.1.
 Single Factor Cryptographic Device Authenticators

 Single-factor cryptographic device authenticators encapsulate a secret key that is unique to the device and SHALL NOT be exportable (i.e., it cannot be removed from the device).
-The authenticator operates by signing a challenge nonce, usually presented through a direct computer interface such as a USB port.
+The authenticator operates by signing a challenge nonce presented through a direct computer interface such as a USB port.
 Although cryptographic devices contain software, they differ from cryptographic software authenticators by the fact that all embedded software is under control of the CSP (or other issuer), and that the entire authenticator is subject to any applicable FIPS 140 requirements at the AAL being authenticated.

 The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
 The challenge nonce SHALL be at least 64 bits in length.
 Approved cryptography SHALL be used.